 For a police, fire, medical, or other emergency, please call 911 immediately

-This ticket is designed for reporting outdoor water waste that falls under the following categories:
+This information is used for reporting outdoor water waste that falls under the following categories:

 - Watering outdoor landscapes in a manner that causes runoff to sidewalks, streets, and hardscapes.

-- Using a hose, without a shut-off nozzle, for any purpose.
+- Using a hose without an on/off control nozzle, for any purpose.

 - Using drinking water in fountains or decorative water features unless the water recirculates.